-Rachel Atkins is a Seattle-based playwright and teaching artist.
+Rachel Atkins (she/her) is a playwright and teaching artist.
 She is the scriptwriter for Living Voices, the educational theatre partner of Theatreworks USA, with whom she has 12 different multi-media shows in ongoing national touring repertory, all focusing on issues of history and social justice, and seen by over 3 million audience members throughout the US and Canada.

 Rachel graduated from Dartmouth College and holds her Masters in Educational Theatre from New York University.
 A member of the ArtsWA Teaching Artist roster and the Seattle Office of Arts & Culture’s Arts Partner roster, she works as a master teaching artist for several teacher professional development programs, as well as A Contemporary Theatre’s Young Playwrights Program.
 Previously, she was the Scriptwriter/Dramaturge and Director of Education for Ardeo Theatre Project in France.

 Ain't (Y)Our History, an online play with music about race relations in the women's suffrage movement

 - Theatre Puget Sound Gregory Award for Best New Play

 - Seattle Times Footlight Awards: Top World Premiere, Top Play on a Smaller Stage

 - American Theatre Critics Association Steinberg New Play Award nominee

 “Candid, compassionate and engagingly humorous… a reflection on how limiting a “them vs. us” mindset is, in a land where racial and cultural identity cannot be so easily defined.”
 Seattle Times

 “Both funny and chilling…a sharp slice into the racial history of an American city from an unusual perspective” The Stranger